eclipse/imagen/docs/guide/codecs/index.md

 The following tables list the interfaces and classes used for image data compression and decompression.
-These interfaces and classes are all part of the `javax.media.jai.codec` package.
+These interfaces and classes are all part of the `org.eclipse.imagen.codec` package.

   [Interface]{#52066}          [Description]{#52068}
   ---------------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------